ActivityWatch/activitywatch.github.io/_posts/2023-08-30-future-of-time-tracking.md

 - **Storage**: The sheer volume of audio and screen data can quickly consume local storage, requiring efficient data compression algorithms.
 - **Processing Power**: Real-time analysis of such data can be CPU-intensive, potentially affecting system performance.

+Rewind.ai has addressed this by leveraging it's macOS-only nature to utilize Apple's CoreML framework for on-device AI processing, allowing efficient data compression and real-time analysis with relatively low impact on overall system performance.

 #### Balancing Act: AI, Privacy, and Resources

 The challenge lies in striking a balance between leveraging AI's capabilities and maintaining user privacy and system performance.
 One potential solution could be edge computing, where data is processed locally on the user's device, minimizing data transfer and storage while still enabling real-time AI analytics.